razlevio/nadlan-scraper/README.md

 # Real Estate Transcations Scraper

 Let the user insert an address and a time interval, the scraper will extract all of the real estate transactions in the address provided and save all of the details of the transactions to an SQLite database.
-The data will be scraped based on the interval; there are three intervals daily, hourly, and minutely which means the data will be pulled every day/hour/minute based on the user input, and the database will be updated accordingly.
+The data will be scraped automatically based on the interval provided; there are three intervals daily, hourly, and minutely which means the data will be pulled every day/hour/minute based on the user input, and the database will be updated accordingly.

 ## Deployment